 Face it: If your spouse is carrying debt, you need a plan for paying it off, Dowling said.
 Not doing so could impact their credit, which in turn could make it harder for your family to secure a mortgage, take out a loan or rent an apartment, for instance.
 If your spouse has savings, perhaps they should go toward the loans.
 Or if they’ve been steadily contributing to their 401K, perhaps it’s time to cut back and allocate the money elsewhere.
 Another option: Pay more money on your tax return by changing your filing status to married filing jointly, Dowling suggested.
 Some student debt can be factored into income-based repayment plans; just make sure you know what you’re doing.

 Before you have “the talk” with your partner, it’s a good idea to know where your finances stand too.
-You can get a free snapshot of your credit report, updated each month, on Credit.com.
+You can get a free snapshot of your credit report, updated every 14 days, on Credit.com.

 Image: Sami Sert